VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/category-page-integration.md

 ![Catalog Page Block](../media/catalog-page-block.png)

-Now we can use this block to create the content for our catalog page, so we can proceed to create the page content.
+Now we can use this block to create the content for our category page, so we can proceed to create the page content.
 We will navigate to the `Content` menu and click on the `Create new` to create new `Story` with previously created `Catalog` block:

 ![Create New Story](../media/create-new-story-catalog.png)